oracle/terraform-provider-oci/website/docs/r/load_balancer_load_balancer.html.markdown

 or by viewing the resource in the Console.
 Fore more information, see [Resource Identifiers](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).

-After you send your request, the new object's state will temporarily be PROVISIONING.
-Before using the object, first make sure its state has changed to RUNNING.

 When you create a load balancer, the system assigns an IP address.
 To get the IP address, use the [GetLoadBalancer](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/loadbalancer/20170115/LoadBalancer/GetLoadBalancer) operation.